 After finding the variance between the target and desired(error), the error is transmitted back towards the input layer from the output layer through the hidden layer.
 Backpropagation is used for a multilayer neural network!

 Gradient Descent is the simplest training algorithm employed in the case of the supervised training model.
-The error or difference is found out in case the actual output differs from target output.
+An error or difference is found in case the actual output differs from the target output.

 The gradient descent algorithm transforms the weights of the network such that the error gets minimized.
-The other learning algorithms include competitive learning, Least Mean Square (LMS) algorithm, Hopfield law, Self-Organizing Kohonen rule, and Hebb rule.
+Other learning algorithms include competitive learning, Least Mean Square (LMS) algorithm, Hopfield law, Self-Organizing Kohonen rule, and Hebb rule.